brineamelia/P1-WIL/README.md

 - There will be a message box saying "Check it out here" Click on the link to take you to the next page

-- Here you will be greated with a form, Choose the repository Project-1
+- Here you will be greeted with a form, Choose the repository Project-1

 - Choose the branch in the drop down box, in this case MAIN